 In Canada, IKEA has launched a national refugee employment initiative to help refugees join the workforce, develop new skills and integrate into communities across the country.
 As part of this initiative, IKEA Canada will hire 250 refugees within three years.

-Ingka also committed to selling even more of the IKEA textile collections that it sources from Jordan made by refugee and local Jordanian women.
-Ingka currently sells these products in 5 countries and will scale to 30.
-This will increase the number of refugees and local Jordanian women IKEA employs in Jordan, from 250 to 400 in 2022.
+IKEA then committed to selling even more of the IKEA textile collections that it sources from Jordan made by refugee and local Jordanian women.
+In 2019, Ingka sold these products in 5 countries, and will scale to 30.
+This will increase the number of refugees and local Jordanian women IKEA employs in Jordan, from 250 in 2019 to 400 in 2022.